m-marini/scalarl/octave/readme.md

 ## readDumpAgent

-Returns the agent status at a step from dump of episodes:
+Returns the agent status for a given episode from dump of episodes:

-- the position in the maze
-- the action values at position
-- the action values at position
+- `Q` the action values at each position and direction (10, 10, 8)
-- the best action at position
+- `POS` best action at position (10, 10)
-- the best action map